mitranim/prax/docs/html/partials/watch.md

 efficiency.
 Factors that make it possible:

 * The state is an immutable value.
 On any change, we recreate the entire tree.
-* We treat the state as a _persistent_ data structure.
-Adjacent versions share as much structure as possible.
-This enables change detection via `!==`: unequality guarantees change.
+* We treat the state as a _persistent_ data structure with _structural sharing_.
+  Adjacent versions share as many references as possible.
+This enables change detection via `!==`, where pointer unequality guarantees change.
   (See the <a href="https://github.com/Mitranim/emerge" target="_blank">Emerge</a> library.)
 * On each state transition, _both_ versions of the state (`prev`/`next`) are provided to subscribers.